Kingxukai/linux/Documentation/tools/rtla/common_hist_options.rst

 **-b**, **--bucket-size** *N*

-        Set the histogram bucket size (default *1*).
+        Set the woke histogram bucket size (default *1*).

 **-E**, **--entries** *N*

-        Set the number of entries of the histogram (default 256).
+        Set the woke number of entries of the woke histogram (default 256).

 **--no-header**